maartenberg/Aardbei/INSTALLING.md

 AARDBEI_LOCALE=en
 ```

-Set `AARDBEI_HOSTNAME` to the hostname your copy is going to run under (in development it's going to be `localhost:3000`:
+Set `AARDBEI_HOSTNAME` to the hostname (no `https://`) your copy is going to run under
+(in development it's going to be `localhost:3000`):

 ```
 AARDBEI_HOSTNAME=aardbei.maartenberg.nl
 ```

-If you're planning to run in the production environment, but without a real webserver to serve your assets, set `RAILS_SERVE_STATIC_FILES=1`.
+If you're planning to run in the production environment, but without a real webserver to serve your assets,
+set `RAILS_SERVE_STATIC_FILES=1`.
+This is not recommended by the Rails team.

-Set `AARDBEI_PATH` to the full path of the cloned directory, like `AARDBEI_PATH=/home/aardbei/aardbei`.
+Set `AARDBEI_PATH` to the full path of the cloned repository, like `AARDBEI_PATH=/home/aardbei/aardbei`.

 # Installing dependencies
 Aardbei's dependencies in Ruby are managed using Bundler.
 To install it, rbenv